 And just that easy, you’ve installed high-flow air filters and carbon fiber air ducts into your Macan, just as we’ve done on this Macan GTS.

 Flat 6 have reported +10hp on their Macan Turbo with their full intake system, but you should expect similarly substantial gains with the ducts alone paired with the intake filter of your choice.

-If you’re interested in giving your Macan some better breathing power, get in touch with our Mod Expert team today at (714) 582-3330, or e-mail [email protected], to order yours.
+If you’re interested in upgrading your Macan, get in touch with our Mod Expert team today at (714) 582-3330, or e-mail [email protected]!
 If you’re local and not comfortable performing installation yourself, let us handle the install!
 Schedule an appointment at Mod Auto by calling (714) 582-3330 to get it done right the first time.